-Do not start the vehicle in a closed garage or in other enclosed areas.
+Do not start the engine in a closed garage or in other enclosed areas.
 Exhaust fumes can be toxic.
-Always open the garage door before you start the vehicle.
+Always open the garage door before you start the engine.

-If you smell exhaust fumes inside your vehicle, have your vehicle checked by an authorized dealer immediately.
-Do not drive your vehicle if you smell exhaust fumes.
+Exhaust leaks may result in entry of harmful and potentially lethal fumes into the passenger compartment.
+If you smell exhaust fumes inside your vehicle, have your vehicle inspected immediately.
+Do not drive if you smell exhaust fumes.

 If you disconnect the battery, your vehicle may exhibit some unusual driving characteristics for approximately